helderpinto/AzureOptimizationEngine/README.md

 ## Frequently Asked Questions

+* **Is the AOE supported by Microsoft?** No, the Azure Optimization Engine is not supported under any Microsoft standard support program or service.
+The scripts are provided AS IS without warranty of any kind.
+The entire risk arising out of the use or performance of the scripts and documentation remains with you.

 * **Why is my report empty?** Most of the Power BI report pages are configured to filter out recommendations older than 7 days.
 If it shows empty, just try to refresh the report data.

 * **Why is my VM right-size recommendations overview page empty?** The AOE depends on Azure Advisor Cost recommendations for VM right-sizing.
 If no VMs are showing up, try increasing the CPU threshold in the Azure Advisor configuration... or maybe your infrastructure is not oversized after all!